On the Provable Suboptimality of Momentum SGD in Nonstationary Stochastic Optimization: Theoretical Results

 \end{theorem}

+\begin{remark}[Beyond strong convexity] Our Lyapunov argument uses the contraction $\norm{\boldsymbol{\mathrm{I}}_d - \eta_{t}\bold{H}_t}_{\mathrm{op}} \leq 1 - \eta_t \mu$ which uses strong convexity.
+We expect the same proof technique to extend under weaker conditions (e.g., Polyak--\L ojasiewicz, quadratic growth, or local strong convexity), where the strong-convexity step would be replaced by a condition guaranteeing sufficient decrease of the Lyapunov potential along the trajectory.
+In the convex case ($\mu = 0$) where contraction vanishes and minimizers need not be unique, we expect the coupled two-state Lyapunov recursion can still be analyzed via a potential function argument. \end{remark}

 Theorem~\ref{theorem:tracking-error-expectation-sgd-momentum} yields the same three-term structure as \plaineqref{eq:sgd-update}: an exponentially decaying \emph{contraction} term plus \emph{irreducible} drift and noise-induced floors, but with explicit momentum penalties.
 In particular, momentum increases sensitivity to initialization via a $(1-\beta)^{-2}$ prefactor, inflates the steady-state noise floor by $(1-\beta)^{-1}$, and slows the effective decay rate to $\exp({-\gamma\mu(t+1)/(1-\beta)})$.
 Under standard stability tuning, this implies $\gamma\mu\asymp 1/\kappa$ so ill-conditioned problems can exhibit a long burn-in before reaching the steady-state regime.
 This is especially relevant in deep networks with highly ill-conditioned local curvature (small effective $\mu$) \cite{sagun2017,jastrzebski2019sharpestdirections,ghorbani2019,papyan2020}.
 While Nesterov acceleration improves deterministic gradient descent from $\mathcal{O}(\kappa)$ to $\mathcal{O}(\sqrt{\kappa})$ iterations \cite{Nesterov1983AMF,Nesterov2014IntroductoryLO}, in drifting stochastic settings the dominant error is governed by tracking and variance floors rather than bias decay.
 Thus the classical $\sqrt{\kappa}$ effect may never materialize, and large $\beta$ primarily raises the noise floor and prolongs burn-in (\cref{theorem-main-body:time-to-track-expectation-sgd-momentum}).
+Note that by strong convexity, these tracking error bounds immediately imply dynamic regret guarantees (see \cref{app:G6} for details).